 The columns from upstream components that are available to a component with synchronous outputs are automatically available to components downstream from the component.
 Therefore, a component with synchronous outputs does not have to define any output columns to provide columns and rows to the next component.
 Components with asynchronous outputs, on the other hand, must define output columns and provide rows to downstream components.
 Therefore a component with asynchronous outputs has more tasks to perform during both design and execution time, and the component developer has more code to implement.

 This section explains in detail how to develop transformations with asynchronous outputs.
-For a sample transformation component with asynchronous outputs, see Remove Duplicates Component Sample.
+For a sample transformation component with asynchronous outputs, see the Integration Services samples on Codeplex.
 For more information about source component development, see Developing a Custom Source Component.

 Creating the Component

 The SynchronousInputID property on the IDTSOutput100 object identifies whether an output is synchronous or asynchronous.
 To create an asynchronous output, add the output to the component and set the SynchronousInputID to zero.
 Setting this property also determines whether the data flow task allocates PipelineBuffer objects for both the input and output of the component, or whether a single buffer is allocated and shared between the two objects.

 The following sample code shows a component that creates an asynchronous output in its ProvideComponentProperties implementation.